monktastic/blog/pages/dialogue/act-3.md

 **Bob**: Of course, why wouldn't it?

 **Alice**: You are far from done.
-You have not even penetrated the layer of mind that gives rise to the illusion of physical reality.
+You have not even penetrated the layer of mind that gives rise to the illusion of being an individual in a physical reality.

 **Bob**: I don't like where you are going with this.
 What do you mean "the illusion of?"